How to start a real estate crowdfunding business?

 To sum up, the real estate crowdfunding industry is a rather new industry that has years to come before it fully blossoms.
 Nevertheless, there are already some major players in the field that have already crowdfunded millions of dollars for some big real estate investments.

 One of the biggest choices when considering creating a real estate crowdfunding platform is its functionality and development approach.
-There are 2 main ways to know how to start a real estate crowdfunding platform: custom development, and SaaS.
+There are 3 main ways to know how to start a real estate crowdfunding platform: open-source, no-/low-code development, and SaaS.

 Frequently Asked Questions